-Monday, January 26, 10:00 am to 10:30 am
+Monday, March 16, 10:00 am to 10:30 am

 RISE, 58-03 Rockaway Beach Boulevard

-Alexandra G. Taggart, certified instructor of Dragon's Way Qigong®, leads a FREE weekly thirty-minute class.
+Alexandra G. Taggart, certified instructor of Dragon's Way Qigong, leads a FREE weekly thirty-minute class.
 The Four Energy Gates is a practice to awaken the body's energy flow.
 Think almost like an acupuncture treatment, but you are the practitioner!
 Each week we will share tidbits of the concepts behind traditional Chinese medicine and enjoy the benefits of group practice.

-Monday, January 26, 11:00 am to 11:45 am
+Monday, March 16, 11:00 am to 11:45 am

 RISE, 58-03 Rockaway Beach Boulevard